Robot using computer

 Source: Google

 As you can see in the gif above, there is an overall layout update that pushes traditional listings down.
-While this change is intended to improve the search experience for users, it will also keep users on SERPs longer (giving them more exposure to search engine advertising, and less time clicking through to your website from organic listings).
+While this change is intended to improve the search experience for users, it will also keep users on SERPs longer (giving them more exposure to search engine advertising, and (importantly) less time clicking through to your website from organic listings).

 For more information and visuals of what featured snippets will look like, explore Supercharging search with generative AI by Google.